Last year we had 84 dancers and 6 instructors; they came from 10 states and British Columbia! We look forward to seeing you this year!

 Lilli Ann Carey began partner dancing with Living Traditions in the 1990’s and then went on to teach for them for several years before leaving to start her own company, Dance for Joy!
 Lilli Ann loves to dance almost anything, but focuses her teaching on Waltz, East Coast Swing, Foxtrot, One‑Step, Blues, Fusion and a few vintage dance forms.

 Lilli Ann promotes dance through classes, workshops and events through her company, Dance for Joy!
-She is known for producing larger scale events including the An Evening in Vienna Viennese Balls, The Cornucopia Balls and Christmas Balls and also as the co-ordinator of the highly successful Dancing 'til Dusk program for Seattle Parks and Recreation for 16 years.
+She is known for producing larger scale events including the An Evening in Vienna Viennese Balls, The Cornucopia Balls and Christmas Balls and also as the coordinator of the highly successful Dancing 'til Dusk program for Seattle Parks and Recreation for 16 years.
 Lilli Ann has taught for over 20 years including in St. Petersburg, Russia; Vancouver, BC; Juneau, Fairbanks and Anchorage Alaska; Washington, D.C.; Baltimore, Atlanta, the Bay area and in Portland, Oregon.

 Her creativity, love of the connected and playful dance and innovation has brought her national recognition and an ongoing and excited student base.
 You’ll often find her teaching with her daughter Claire.
 You may find her through her website at www.danceforjoy.biz and her Youtube channel @dancelilli